open-neuromorphic/snn-book/sections/1_2_spiking.md

 (chapter:spiking)=
 # What is a spiking neuron?

 In this chapter, we will study the most fundamental unit of building SNNs -- the **Spiking Neuron**.
+In the previous chapter you were introduced to **Biological Neurons** and their common types.
+Here'in, we will learn how to _simulate_ them with various levels of fidelity.

+---

 First, we provide a brief refresherstart from the *Biological Neurons* lay down the neuroscience principles underlying the spiking neurons.
 Later, a section on the *functional comparison* between spiking neurons and artificial neurons is also presented, where we highlight the inherent temporality and sparsity of spiking neurons.

 ### Should we write a section on why Spiking Neurons